 Luckily, the platform policy regarding backward compatibility has meant that nearly everything works across the most recent generations – at least when it comes to indie roguelikes.
 That means we can talk about games on Xbox One and Xbox Series S|X.

 This list doesn’t include many traditional turn-based roguelikes; it’s more focused on action-packed roguelites, and other genre mash-ups.
 Ironically, the platform has the least exclusives compared to its competition, however, roguelike fans are very well served via Game Pass, which includes a number of proper good rogues, and plenty of more besides.
-Read The Best Game Pass Roguelikes for more.
+Check out The Best Game Pass Roguelikes for more.

 The above criteria will evolve in time, yet in the absence of any deeper system, and forgiving any omissions, whether intentional or not, this is still a strong list and it will be updated in line with the other toplists as more games are assessed for inclusion!